Driving club: 19th century British clubs

-The Four-In-Hand Driving Club (FHDC) was founded in 1856 by William Morritt, patterned after the earlier clubs.
-Notable founding members included many titled aristocrats, including the Duke of Beaufort who authored the book Driving.
+The Four-In-Hand Driving Club (FHDC) was founded in 1856 by William Morritt, patterned after the earlier clubs; limited to 30 members (later 55).
+Notable founding members included many titled aristocrats, including the Duke of Beaufort who became its president, and later authored the book Driving.

-The Four-In-Hand Coaching Club was created to be less exclusive than the FHDC.
+The Four-In-Hand Coaching Club was created in 1870 to be a less exclusive "sister club" to the FHDC.
+Originally limited to 50 members, it soon grew to 120.
 It held its first meet in 1871 at the Marble Arch in London.
+The Duke of Beaufort was president.